Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: Introduction

-\emph{Notations:} Bold lower-case letters denote the column vectors.
-For a vector $\mathbf{x}$, $[\mathbf{x}]_i$ indicates its $i$-th element. $\mathbb{C}$ represents the set of complex numbers.
+\emph{Notations:} Bold lower-case letters denote column vectors.
+For a vector $\mathbf{x}$, $[\mathbf{x}]_i$ indicates its $i$-th element. $\mathbb{C}$ represents the set of complex numbers. $\lfloor x \rfloor$ denotes the floor of $x$, i.e., the largest integer less than or equal to $x$.
 The superscripts $(\cdot)^T$ and $(\cdot)^H$ represent the transpose and the conjugate transpose, respectively. $\mathcal{CN}(0,\sigma^2)$ denotes the zero-mean circularly symmetric complex Gaussian (CSCG) distribution with variance $\sigma^2$.
 The notation $|\cdot|$ denotes the absolute value of a real number or the cardinality of a set.
-The matrix $\mathbf{I}_{N}$ represents the identity matrix of size $N$. $\mathcal{O}(\cdot)$ denotes the standard big-O notation.
+Matrix $\mathbf{I}_{N}$ represents the identity matrix of size $N$. $\mathcal{O}(\cdot)$ denotes the standard big-O notation.